fiber-miniapp/ccs-qcd/README.md

 * make.fx10.inc: For K and FX10-based systems
 * make.gfortran.inc: For using the GNU compiler
 * make.ifort.inc: For using the Intel compiler
+* make.pgi.inc: For using the pgi compiler
+* make.pgiacc.inc: For using the pgi compiler with OpenACC (required the PGI compiler version 14.6 or higher)

 To change the process decomposition, use PX, PY, PZ options as